it-innovation/sam/doc/behaviour.rst

    This call-site may call methods named `MethodName` (which may be `any(String)` for Unknown callers).

+.. function:: callsMethodInLocal(String callSite, String localVarName)

+   This call-site may call methods whose name are in the given local variable.

 .. function:: maySend(Ref caller, String callerInvocation, String callSite, int pos, Object argValue)

    CallSite may send the value `ArgValue` as parameter number `Pos` (or as any